-While the basic mission of CAMP is to help students complete their first two semesters of college, our commitment to them continues through graduation.
+While the basic mission of CAMP is to help students complete their first two semesters of college, our commitment to them continues through the completion of your undergraduate degree.
 In fact, we guarantee four additional years of grants from St. Edward’s if students maintain satisfactory progress toward a degree.

 Our goal for Enrichment Week is to provide incoming CAMP freshmen with activities, classes and new experiences to acquaint them with all aspects of CAMP and St. Edward's University.
 During Enrichment Week students:

 In addition to academic support, Migrant Experience Groups (MEGs) were created to assist first-year students with their psycho-social transition from high school to college.
 Each group consists of approximately ten CAMP students with two staff facilitators and meets weekly for one hour.
 While attendance is required, students will always be given a choice about the personal information they disclose.
 The MEGs meet only in the fall semester.